Memorable Manitobans: William George Smith (1873-1943)

 Born at Newfoundland in March 1873, he immigrated to Canada and settled at Toronto, where he graduated in Arts from University of Toronto in 1899 and received a silver medal in Philosophy.
 He then pursued Theology and joined the university staff, later becoming an ordained Methodist cleric at Newfoundland and undertook a Dominion Government immigration survey, published later as “A Study in Canadian Immigration.”

-He came to Winnipeg in 1921 and was a professor of Psychology and Social Science as well as Vice-Principal at Wesley College for one year, leaving to go on a lecture tour.
+He came to Winnipeg in 1921 and was a professor of Psychology and Social Science as well as Vice-Principal at Wesley College for one year, leaving after clashes with President John Henry Riddell and being dismissed on a charge of insubordination.
 He returned to Manitoba as the Principal of Darlingford School (1923-1924) and Tache High School / Norwood Collegiate Institute (1926-1929).
 In June 1929, he was appointed by the Manitoba government to be the Director of Child Welfare and held the post until leaving it without resigning in May 1932 on account of being “fed up and tired out trying to do the impossible.”
 He was President of the Central Council of Social Agencies (1929-1931) and he founded the Manitoba School of Social Science in 1930, serving as its Director (1930-1932).

 He later moved to Calgary, Alberta where he died on 8 September 1943.